mx-psi/tfg/text/Mathematics/03-probabilistic.md

 :::
 :::{.proof}

-The proof is adapted from [@AroraComputationalComplexityModern2009; Lemma 7.12 & 7.13].
+The proof is adapted from (@AroraComputationalComplexityModern2009, lemma 7.12 and lemma 7.13).

 Consider the case where $q = \frac12$, that is, we have a uniform distribution.
 Let $p = \sum_{i = 1}^{\infty} p_i2^{-i}$.